Find Affordable College Courses

 Ithaca, NY

-A rank of #5 on this year’s list means Cornell University is a great place for linguistics and comparative literature students.
+You’ll join some of the best and brightest minds around you if you attend Cornell University.
+The school came in at #5 on this year’s Best Linguistics & Literature Schools in New York list.
 Located in the small city of Ithaca, Cornell is a private not-for-profit college with a very large student population.

 Read full report on Linguistics & Comparative Literature at Cornell University